EasyMFnE/DeadHorses/README.md

 * Tame dead horses (see below)
 * Mount & ride dead horses
 * Equip dead horses with barding (armor)
+* Modify packets to send barding information to clients (requires ProtocolLib)

 **Note:** This plugin does not affect natural mob spawning, and is best used with another plugin that allows dead horses to spawn.
 The horses can be summoned via command (see `Commands`), but is primarily meant for administrative testing and not for users.
+Example plugins: [NetherMobs](https://github.com/EasyMFnE/NetherMobs) and [UnLivingHorsies](http://dev.bukkit.org/bukkit-plugins/unlivinghorsies/).

 ### Taming ###